leanprover-community/aesop/design.md

     Add the non-redundant hypotheses in Ψ to the context queue.
 ```

-### Representation of a Set of Matches
+#### Representation of a Set of Matches

 The above representation of sets of matches (as, well, sets of matches) is quite inefficient.
 A better representation is to map each input hypothesis index to a set of possibly matching hypotheses from `Γ`.
 The map `{ 1 ↦ {h₁, h₂}, 2 ↦ {h₃, h₄} }` then represents the matches `{ 1 ↦ h₁, 2 ↦ h₃ }`, `{ 1 ↦ h₁, 2 ↦ h₄ }`, `{ 1 ↦ h₂, 2 ↦ h₃ }`, `{ 1 ↦ h₂, 2 ↦ h₄ }`.
 That's an exponential win.

-(We must still eventually check the matches for validity one by one — but only the complete ones.)
+We must still eventually check the matches for validity one by one — but only the complete ones.
+Additionally, the tree structure implied in the above representation lends itself to the backtracking algorithm described in <tammet-subsumption.md>.
+This also means that all the optimisations described there become relevant for us.

-### Aside: Computation
+#### Aside: Computation

 Lean natively performs most operations, including discrimination tree indexing, up to reducible computation.
 We should probably do the same for consistency.